 27. Respiratory Infections and Diseases

-An infection in a dog’s chest and lungs, such as bronchitis or pneumonia, can cause fluid build-up in the lungs, resulting in a dog having difficulty breathing.
+An infection in a dog's upper respiratory tract, such as bronchitis or pneumonia, can cause fluid build-up in the lungs, resulting in a dog having difficulty breathing.

 If a dog has a dry cough that might also cause gagging and retching, this could be bronchitis, and if the dog has a wet cough, is behaving differently, eating less, sleeping a lot, or running a fever, the dog could have pneumonia.